region Asia Pacific

 Public Perception Survey on Transparency and Accountability in Public Healthcare

 A nationally representative survey on transparency and accountability in public healthcare in Cambodia.
-The survey seeks to quantify citizens’ perceptions, awareness and attitudes regarding the transparency and accountability of healthcare in Cambodia, and understand citizens’ experience in using healthcare in the country.
-The research follows a mixed-methods approach, combining qualitative and quantitative data collection, and…
+The survey seeks to quantify citizens’ perceptions, awareness and attitudes regarding the transparency and accountability of healthcare in Cambodia, and understand citizens’ experience in accessing healthcare in the country.

 National Household Survey 2017

-This 2017 survey is the eighth in the series.
-It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private sectors or institutions.
-For the health sector, 42.5% of household experienced corruption.
+This 2017 survey is the 8th of this series.
+It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private organisations.
+In the health sector, 42.5% of household experienced corruption.